SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-transformations.md

 In this example, the `replace_pattern` function is used to mask and reformat the `attributes["name"]` field.
 If the field value matches the regex pattern `^kubernetes_([0-9A-Za-z]+_)`, the matched section is replaced with `k8s.` and the captured group value (`$$1`).

-Please refer to the [OTTL Functions README](https://github.com/rnishtala-sumo/opentelemetry-collector-contrib/blob/main/pkg/ottl/ottlfuncs/README.md) for more details on the available OTTL functions and their usage.
+Refer to the [OTTL Functions README](https://github.com/rnishtala-sumo/opentelemetry-collector-contrib/blob/main/pkg/ottl/ottlfuncs/README.md) for more details on the available OTTL functions and their usage.

 By incorporating these examples into your OpenTelemetry configuration, you can easily apply string hashing and masking techniques, leveraging supported digest algorithms (such as SHA256, SHA1, and FNV), and ensuring the protection of sensitive information within your telemetry data.